 Legal shooting hours are from a half-hour before sunrise to a half-hour after sunset.
 Except for turkeys, hunters may take resident game over feed such as corn on private lands.
 No baiting is allowed on WMAs, however.

 The first phase of the mourning and white-winged dove season begins Oct.
 6 and ends Oct.
 29 statewide.
 Shooting hours during this first phase are noon to sunset, and there’s a 15-bird daily bag limit.

 The only firearm you’re allowed to use for hunting doves is a shotgun, but you can’t use one larger than a 10-gauge.
 Shotguns must be plugged to a three-shell capacity (magazine and chamber combined).

 You may hunt doves over an agricultural field, as long as the crop has been planted and manipulated under normal agricultural practices.
 However, it’s against the law to scatter agricultural products over an area for the purpose of baiting.

 Some things you can’t do while dove hunting include using rifles, pistols or crossbows; shooting from a moving vehicle; and herding or driving doves with a vehicle.

 In addition to a Florida hunting license, you’ll need a $5 muzzleloading gun permit to hunt during muzzleloader season.
 To hunt deer, you need a $5 deer permit, and if you’d like to take a fall turkey, you’ll need a $10 turkey permit ($125 for nonresidents).
 If you’re going to hunt doves, you’ll need a no-cost migratory bird permit, and if you hunt on a WMA, you also must have a management area permit, which costs $26.50.

-So if you're going after that monster buck during the muzzleloading gun season or dove hunting with friends and family, I hope I've helped explain some of Florida's rules and regulations.
+So if you’re going after that monster buck during the muzzleloading gun season or small-game hunting with friends and family, I hope I’ve helped explain some of the things you need to know.